ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 }
 ```

-It is important to provide additional information to services, e.g. if only an error message is logged, sentry can't display additional information about logged data.
+It is important to provide additional information to services, e.g. if only an error message is logged, Sentry can't display additional information about logged data.

 ```py
 log.error("Some error (%s) happened: %s", error_code, error_message)